Fort Rosecrans National Cemetery

-Fort Rosecrans National Cemetery is a federal military cemetery in the city of San Diego, California.
+Fort Rosecrans National Cemetery is a federal military cemetery in San Diego, California.
 It is located on the grounds of the former Army coastal artillery station Fort Rosecrans and is administered by the United States Department of Veterans Affairs.
-The cemetery is located approximately 10 mi west of Downtown San Diego, overlooking San Diego Bay and the city from one side, and the Pacific Ocean on the other.
 Fort Rosecrans is named after William Starke Rosecrans, a Union general in the American Civil War.

+The cemetery is located approximately 10 mi west of downtown San Diego, overlooking San Diego Bay and the city from one side, and the Pacific Ocean on the other.
 The cemetery was registered as California Historical Landmark #55 on December 6, 1932.
 The cemetery is spread out over 77.5 acre located on both sides of Catalina Blvd.